thomassuedbroecker/cloud-native-starter/workshop-one-service/4-kubernetes.md

 Step |  |
 --- | ---
-1 | Ensure you have downloaded the git, first into the Docker image. ```$ git clone https://github.com/IBM/cloud-native-starter.git ```
+1 | Ensure you have downloaded the git first into the running Docker image. ```$ git clone https://github.com/IBM/cloud-native-starter.git ```
-2 |  Ensure you have open Docker image in a interactive terminal session and navigate to the folder ```cloud-native-starter/deployment```
+2 |  Ensure you have open Docker image in a interactive terminal session and navigate to the folder ```cloud-native-starter/deployment``` _REMINDER:_ The code changes you made on you local computer don't exist inside the your running Docker image.
 3 | [Move on with the lab](4-kubernetes.md#1-build-and-save-the-container-image).

 ---